The Sims 4 expansion packs: Reception

-On the aggregator site Metacritic, Island Living received a score of 84 based on 6 reviews by critics, indicating "generally favourable reviews".
-However, reviews given by the website's users were substantially more negative with the pack receiving a score of 4.7 based on 33 ratings, indicated "generally unfavourable reviews".
+On the aggregator site Metacritic, Island Living received a score of 84 based on 6 reviews by critics, indicating "generally favorable reviews".
+However, reviews given by the website's users were substantially more negative with the pack receiving a score of 4.7 based on 33 ratings, indicating "generally unfavorable reviews".
 Entertainment news website Geek Culture gave the expansion 7.5/10 commenting "The island and the world is beautifully created and the amount of effort and attention to detail is evident in its surrounding but regular players might be a bit unnerved by the lack of activity for this expansion pack."
 Another entertainment website, Digital Spy, stated "Sulani feels like more than just a holiday destination.
 It's a living, breathing world that is easy to get lost in."

 Discover University

 The Sims 4: Discover University is the eighth expansion pack, released on November 15, 2019.
-It adds two new educational institutions: the University of Britechester and the Foxbury Institute, in a new world called Britechester and allows sims to attend university and earn degrees.
+It adds two new educational institutions: the University of Britechester and the Foxbury Institute, in a new world called Britechester and allows Sims to attend university and earn degrees.
 The pack uses elements from The Sims 2: University and The Sims 3: University Life.